 Do we fit roller brakes?

-Yes, on special request, For rugged durability and a maintenance free life, roller brakes are unbeatable.
-Not common in the UK they come from Holland where a bike is used for transport.
+Yes, on special request, made by Shimano, for rugged durability and a maintenance free life, roller brakes are unbeatable.
+Not common in the UK they are used a lot in the Netherlands where a bike is used for transport, where they don’t want to have to fix things, and where its mainly flat .
 They are very effective in all weathers and are particularly good for those not wanting the maintenance overhead of disc brakes.

 Why do you like to fit a dynamo hub?